fedexu/love-article/README.md

 //TODO API TABLE

 #### Statistics service
 Performs calculations about the favorites articles of all the users and the "Hot topic" on the site.
-It work on the "tag" on the articels and the number of the favorites topic along with the creation date of the article itself.
+It works on the "tag" on the articles and the number of the favorites topic along with the creation date of the article itself.
 The data generated it's used to order articles list on the main window.

 //TODO API TABLE